estiens/nanoleaf_ruby/README.md

 `api.ct_down(increment = 1)` pass a number to decrease the ct by that amount, defaults to 1 without an argument

-`api.get_ct` gets the current ct level of the panels
+`api.get_ct` gets the current ct level of the panel

 #### advanced color
-`api.get_rgb` returns the current r,g,b value of the panels
+`api.get_rgb` returns the current r,g,b value of the panel

 `api.set_color(string)` allows you to set a color value from a name or a hex value -- for example `set_color('red')` or `set_color('#FFF')` or `set_color('#33FF33')`